 - March 9 - 13 - A personalised allocation letter was sent to your property informing you how the change will affect your property, and the type of container and frequency of collections you will receive.
 Most of these letters were mailed out with the Council Tax bill.

-- March 15 onwards - Waste Doctor appointments are being offered to visit homes to help residents recycle more.
-The Waste Campaigns Team will also be offering information and advice at community roadshows, talks and briefings.
+- March 15 onwards - Waste Doctor appointments were offered to visit homes to help residents recycle more.
+The Waste Campaigns Team are also offering information and advice at community roadshows, talks and briefings.

-- End August/beginning September - a warm up leaflet will be delivered to all homes giving you more information about your bin/bag delivery.
+- Week beginning 28 August - a warm up leaflet was delivered to all homes giving you more information about your bin/bag delivery.

 - November - new collections start week beginning 6 November 2017.